 - Step 2 – The Side Effects Show Up: Weakness due to diarrhea is the most common side effect with antibiotics.
 The destruction of protective ‘good’ bacteria leads to fungal infections of the mouth, digestive tract, and vaginal tract.
 The more serious, though rare side effects are the formation of kidney stones, abnormal blood clotting, increased sensitivity to the sun, blood disorders, and deafness.
 In older people, a type of colitis (inflamed bowel) can lead to debilitating diarrhea.

-- Step 3 – The Ugly Reactions Follow: Prolonged intake of antibiotics leads to severe reactions like ugly rashes, swelling of the face and tongue, and difficulty in breathing.
+- Step 3 – The Ugly Reactions Follow: Prolonged intake of antibiotics leads to severe reactions like ugly rashes, swelling face and tongue, and breathing problems.
 This is an adverse reaction that leaves you in terrible discomfort.
 Antibiotic use can also cause recurrent bacterial, yeast and candida infections in women.
 This is due to an imbalance in the vaginal microflora caused by the antibiotics.

 If you suffer from a reduced liver or kidney function, or are pregnant or breastfeeding, use antibiotics with caution.
 Stick to natural methods of healing like taking natural antibiotics.
 Antibiotic probiotic combination therapy can also make a big impact.